LazyNeko1/dblfaq/docs/index.rst

     Problem: the server (https://top.gg) did something wrong.

    4xx

     Problem for 404: You used a incorrect URL.

     Problem for 403: You aren't allowed here.

+   3xx

+    That's a redirect.
+You need to stay here.

    2xx